thinktwice13/swarm-traefik-digitalocean/README.md

   ```
   docker network create -d overlay web-public
   ```
-- If you created more than one node, [join the worker nodes to the manager](https://docs.docker.com/engine/swarm/join-nodes/)
+- If more than one node created, [join the worker nodes to the manager](https://docs.docker.com/engine/swarm/join-nodes/)
   ```
   TODO
   ```